brillout/wildcard-api/docs/readme.template.md

    const {endpoints} = require('@wildcard-api/server');

    endpoints.myFirstEndpoint = async function () {
-     // The `this` object is the `context` object we defined when we installed the Wildcard middlware. console.log('The logged-in user name is: ', this.user.username);
+     // The `this` object is the `context` object we defined when we installed the Wildcard middleware. console.log('The logged-in user name is: ', this.user.username);

-     return {msg: 'Hello , from my first Wildcard endpoint';
+     return {msg: 'Hello, from my first Wildcard endpoint';
    };
    ~~~